ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-vsphere-platform.md

 ### vRealize Operations Manager
 {: #fss-vsphere-platform-management-vrops}

-The vROps analytics cluster contains the nodes that analyze and store data from the monitored components and in this deployment.
+The vROps analytics cluster contains the nodes that analyze and store data from the monitored components in this deployment.

 The analytics cluster consists of the following components:
 - Primary node – The primary node is the initial node in a vROps cluster.
 In a large environment, this node manages all the other nodes.